haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 ## What about the async functions?

-As I commented before, Genservers also have asynchronous handlers: `cast/2`.
+As I commented before, GenServers also have asynchronous handlers: `cast/2`.
 The reason why I decided to only implement the synchronous handlers is because the async ones are simpler.
 Our synchronous function looks like this: